 In line with the budget announcement in Spring 2017 and subsequent funding arrangements, the Council has adopted a discretionary relief scheme primarily to support those local businesses most severely affected by the revaluation of all rateable values which took effect from 1 April 2017.

-Details the scheme are included in the current discretionary rate relief policy which can be viewed here.
+Details the scheme are included in the current discretionary rate relief policy (pdf 432kb) which can be viewed here.